majnas/tensorflow/tfrecord/README.md

                '---- squares
                '---- triangles

-run shape_tfwrite.py to make tfrecord file
+`python shape_tfwrite.py` to make tfrecord file

+`python shape_tfwrite.py` to read tfrecord and restore dataset with differnt batches in dataset_restored1 and dataset_restored2